RoySegall/gizra.com/src/_posts/2018-01-02-elm-port-alternatives.md

 ## 4. Plain Old Ports

-I hope you've enjoyed a this tour through some alternatives to using ports when you need to communicate between Javascript and Elm.
+I hope you've enjoyed this tour through some alternatives to using ports when you need to communicate between Javascript and Elm.
 But I should repeat what I said at the beginning.
 This isn't the best way to begin if you're not familiar with ports.
 Plain old ports work really well for many situations -- these are